-HHS, through HIPAA Privacy Rule, establishes national standards to protect individuals' medical record privacy.
-The Rule sets the conditions with which to protect the privacy of personal health information and sets limits and conditions on use and disclosures which may be made without patient authorization.
+sets the conditions with which to protect the privacy of personal health information and sets limits and conditions on use and disclosures which may be made without patient authorization.
 Because of these conditions, a blockchain solution could address the HIPAA Privacy Rule by separating and encrypting identity, PII and PHI into segregated entities that can be accessed through the blockchain based on KSI hierarchies.
 As addressed in the interoperability section, patients can share distinct identity attributes with the health care ecosystem on as-needed-basis.

-At the same time, the type of high level demographic information stored on the blockchain requires careful consideration; a combination of this demographic information paired with location data, could in theory allow for the triangulation of a specific individual.
-As an example, the potential to identify an individual with a rare health condition may be greater in a rural area as compared with a densely populated urban center.
-These concerns may be partially mediated through a permissioned blockchain.
-Nonetheless, as blockchain experiments advance, the questions will need to be carefully considered.
+At the same time, the type of high level demographic information stored on the blockchain requires careful consideration; a combination of this demographic information paired with location data, could in theory allow for the triangulation of a

-V. Shaping the Blockchain Future
+5 Shaping the Blockchain Future